CumulusNetworks/config-backup-upgrade-helper/README.md

 - Gives hotfix instructions if upgrading from a version before 2.5.3 due to RN-287
 - All changes are submitted for user approval before being made, unless 'force' option is used
 - Allows optional exclude of specific directories from archive or migration
+- Write out debugging log to /var/log/config_file_changes.log.gz and store a copy in /mnt/persist/backup/

 # Usage